Accelerated decomposition of bistochastic kernel matrices by low rank approximation: Introduction

-assuming that $d(x)>0$ for all $x\in X$.
-Although normalized, the integral $\int_X\ell(x,y)d\mu(y)$ is not necessarily equal to one for every $x\in X$, meaning that $\ell$ is generally not a stochastic (also called markovian) kernel.
+whose positivity follows from Assumption \ref{asm:kernel}.
+For this choice of normalization, the integral $\int_\Ubb\ell(u,v)d\mu(v)$ is not necessarily equal to one for every $u\in\Ubb$, meaning that $\ell$ is generally not a stochastic (Markov) kernel.
 In the discrete setting, $\mu$ is replaced by $\mu_N$ and the above normalization procedure corresponds to forming the $N\times N$ normalized kernel matrix

-with diagonal matrix $\matr{D}=\diag(\matr{K}\vect{1}_N)$ holding the row sums of $\matr{K}$ in its diagonal and $\vect{1}_N\in\Rbb^N$ denoting the unit vector.
-Normalized kernel matrices of this form are often employed in diffusion maps algorithms \cite{Coifman2006,Berry2016a,Berry2016b} and applications such as kernel spectral clustering (Section \ref{sec:related}) \cite{Ng2001,vonLuxburg2007}.
+with diagonal matrix $D=\diag(K1_N)$ holding the row sums of $K$ in its diagonal, and $1_N\in\Rbb^N$ denoting the unit vector.
+Normalized kernel matrices of this form are often employed in diffusion maps algorithms \cite{Coifman2006} and applications such as kernel spectral clustering \cite{Ng2001,Zass2005,vonLuxburg2007}.

 Normalizing the kernel $k$ in a way that turns it into a stochastic kernel while maintaining its symmetry can be achieved with the bistochastic normalization procedure developed in \cite{Coifman2013}.
-The bistochastic kernel function $p\colon X\times X\to\Rbb$ is defined as
+The bistochastic kernel function $p\colon\Ubb\times\Ubb\to\Rbb$ is defined as

-with positive functions $d:X\to\Rbb$ and $q:X\to\Rbb$
+with positive functions $d\colon\Ubb\to\Rbb$ and $q\colon\Ubb\to\Rbb$

 The analogous discrete procedure involves forming the $N\times N$ bistochastic kernel matrix

 with diagonal matrices